Financial impact of a divorce in Singapore

 The matrimonial home probably forms the largest part of you and your partner’s assets.
 Depending on whether it is a HDB or private property, couples have a few ways to divide the matrimonial home.

-It is important to note that the matrimonial home will need to fulfil the criteria under what is considered a matrimonial asset.
-If the HDB flat is acquired before marriage via a gift from a family member or inherited from one spouse’s mother after she passed on, it may not be considered a matrimonial asset.
+Do take note that the matrimonial home will need to fulfil the criteria under what is considered a matrimonial asset.
+For example, if the property is acquired before marriage as a gift from a family member or inherited from one spouse’s mother after passing on, it may not constitute as a matrimonial asset.

 If you have been assigned to retain the HDB flat, you’d also need to fulfil HDB’s eligibility conditions to keep it.
 You will have to fall within one of these 2 situations: